 Fun Fact: In December 2022, the number of pinners tagging Light Academia fashion posts on Pinterest was 236 times greater than in December the previous year.Click to tweet

 No true light academia look is complete without the perfect bling.
-And nothing conveys preppy vibes better than the right strand of pearls.
-Whether you go for classic white pearls, off round baroque gems, pearl pendants or a combo of all the above for that trending layered effect, our collection of Pearl Necklaces has it all.
+And nothing conveys preppy vibes better than the right types of necklaces, such as chic strands of pearls.
+Whether you go for classic white pearls, off round baroque gems, pearl pendants, single, double or triple pearl necklaces and bracelets, our collection has it all.
 Shop for your dream pearls for that perfect final touch to your academia style outfits!

 Light Academia Fashion: Tops